Learning Outcomes & Assessment Home

 Course SLO Assessment Completion by Discipline:*

 *Note: these percentages are based on the courses that are currently in Taskstream.
-Some discipline percentages may vary once all currently offered courses are added to Taskstream.
+Some discipline percentages may have decreased due to addition of current/new courses not previously in Taskstream.
 Some courses in Taskstream may also not be able to be assessed.

 Fall 2015 Assessment Flex Day Presentations: